shengmin92/testProject/README.md

 If the information for configuration are correct, the project should be ready to run.

-Go to the *testProject* directory by terminal app and use the command:
+In terminal app, visit the *testProject* directory and use the command:
 ```
 npm start
 ```